kunjgit/GameZone/Games/Medieval_Adventure/README.md

 To complete the game, you'll have to fight the various creatures in your path, making strategic choices.

 ## **functionalities 🎮**
-You can choose your character, a knight or a sorcerer.
+You can choose your character, a warrior or a wizard.
 Each has two different abilities, making for a different gaming experience.

 <br>